KristaRutz/VendorList.Solution/README.md

 ## Support and contact details

 Please contact me if you run into any issues or have questions, ideas or concerns.
-Krista can be contacted at <krista.rutz@pomona.edu>.
+I can be contacted at <krista.rutz@pomona.edu>.
 Feel free to create a pull request for updates - _contributions to the code are encouraged!_

 ### License

-Copyright (c) 2020 **_Krista Rutz, [Others]_**
+Copyright (c) 2020 **_Krista Rutz_**

 _This software is licensed under the MIT license._